bryanrtboy/InputTutorial/README.md

 }
 ```

-This Git project will go ahead and create these basic script stubs and organize the initial scene for you.
+I have created the basic script stubs, with comments to explain what code should be written and I have created the initial scene for you.
 Follow the video tutorial to write the actual code to make things work.

 ## Step 4 : Watch the video and write the scripts
 In the video, I will describe what I am doing as I write out the actual functions.